Samuel-Buteau/universal-battery-database/README.md

 {id:position}
 - create a full numpy array, then overwrite it using the dictionary.
 - in the compiled dataset, it should just be dictionaries and ids.
+- make a file with id -> name mapping for cell, pos, neg, electrolyte and use it for display of the features.
 - in the ml tensors, try to decouple iterations of the loop from each other.

 #TODO(sam): make the user interface work and set the data for some of the useful cells.